 Avocado Fat Facts

-It’s important to understand that a body needs fats, as long as they’re healthy ones.
-Omega 3 fatty acids are either low or missing in the average western diet.
-And this missing fatty acid content is behind lots of bad health and disease.
-It just so happens that avocados are high in omega 3 and omega 6 fats.
+But’s cutting out all fat isn’t the answer.
+It’s important to understand that a body needs healthy fats to survive and thrive.
+Most western diets are low in or missing Omega 3 fatty acids.
+This missing fatty acid content is behind a lot of health conditions and diseases.
+It just so happens that avocados are high in Omega 3 and omega 6 fats.
 In fact, you can get all of the omega 3 you need from daily avocado consumption.

-There is no cholesterol in avocados.
-They are simply a rich source of non-toxic beneficial fats.
+There is also no cholesterol in avocados.
+They are simply a rich source of non-toxic healthy fats.
 The notion that avocados are fattening is false.
-Processed sugars, white flour and high fructose corn syrup in processing foods create obesity.
+Processed sugars, white flour, and high fructose corn syrup in processed foods are the key culprits in weight gain, not healthy fats.
+You will be healthier and leaner by adding avocados to your weekly shopping list and meal plans.

 Avocados Offer a Complete Protein